djeada/Statistics-Notes/notes/statistical_inference/resampling.md

 ![Distribution of Slope Estimates from Residual Resampling](https://github.com/user-attachments/assets/57bc7cef-80a1-4fea-bab0-7ae3fc0bb765)

-Original Model Fit:

-- The initial linear regression model provided an estimate for the slope of approximately $\hat{b} = 1.954$.
+The initial linear regression model provided an estimate for the slope of approximately $\hat{b} = 1.954$.

 Bootstrap Resampling:

 - We performed $B = 1000$ bootstrap iterations by resampling the residuals from the original model and refitting the model to compute new slope estimates each time.
 - This process generates a distribution of slope estimates under different bootstrap samples, reflecting the variability in the slope.

-Estimated Standard Error:

 - The standard error of the slope was estimated to be 0.0311, indicating the variability of the slope estimates.

 ### Practical Considerations